Software-Society-Code-Hub/Class-Card-Inquiry-Web-based-System/README.md

-# Class-Card-Inquiry-LCC-Website-migration
+# Class Card Inquiry LCC (Website migration)
-# created on 12/02/2019 at 7:46 PM
+  created on 12/02/2019

-# current stable version 1 running
+  A small project way back in 2019 made by PHP and Vue.
+Requires XAMPP to run server and start MySQL.